nirmals-workspace/nirmals-workspace/README.md

 💡 &nbsp;I am a Mechanical Engineer who chose to transition into the field of Data Science.\
 🎓 &nbsp;I'm an alumnus of [TPGIT](https://tpgit.edu.in/).
 A proud TPGITian. \
-🎓 &nbsp;I'm currently a MBA student studying Human Resource and Personnel Management at the [University of Madras](https://www.unom.ac.in/). \
+🎓 &nbsp;I'm currently an MBA student studying Human Resource and Personnel Management at the [University of Madras](https://www.unom.ac.in/). \
 🛠 &nbsp;My last project was [Copper price prediction and leads classification](https://industrial-copper-modelling.streamlit.app/) at [GUVI](https://www.guvi.in/). \
 🌱 &nbsp;I am fascinated by the intersection of language and technology, and NLP is at the forefront of that intersection.\
 ✉️ &nbsp;You can write to me at nirmal.works@outlook.com.